BLOG

 Rarely do any business strategies involve staying the same instead of trying to grow.
 So what do you do when your profit and loss sheets indicate little or even negative change?
 Paying attention to your profit and loss statements can help you find new ways to improve.
 When you get an idea of where you are, you can identify the most promising opportunities to get ahead.

-In our last article, we reviewed where to focus on your financial reports and how to measure your business’s profitability effectively.
+In the last article, organizations reviewed where to focus on your financial reports and how to measure your business’s profitability effectively.
 Now, we will show you how to pick areas for improvement and design approaches to increase your profitability.
 Your approach doesn’t have to be the same as Walmart or Amazon, but you can use your own strands to carve out a niche in your industry.

 Reviewing your progress